riolowry/freeseer-docs/source/contribute/developers/plugins.rst

 How to Build a Freeseer Plugin
 ******************************

-It is fairly straightforward to write a Freeseer plugin.
-The basic version for creating a new plugin is:
+It is fairly straightforward to write a Freeseer plugin, and Yapsy provides two ways to create plugins.
+In both cases you need a freeseer metadata file with the ``.freeseer-plugin`` extension and an other file or directory.
+The basic steps for creating a new plugin are:

-1. Write a config file ``plugin-module-name.freeseer-plugin``, a config file has the following format:
+1. Write a metadata file ``plugin-module-name.freeseer-plugin``, a metadata file has the following format:

 .. code-block:: none